darrenjhsu/XSNAMD/examples/README.md

 1. Do `./make_input` to copy all .cu files to src/ and .hh files to include/.

 1. Build the file with `make DSET=Ala10 KCHI=1e-5`.
-This file will be placed in `bin/Ala/1e-5/XSMD.so` along with the backup code.
+The file will be placed in `bin/Ala/1e-5/XSMD.so` along with the backup code.
 You need the swig interface to be able to compile the wrap file.
 If you don't have swig installed globally, you can install it locally and include that to your